Skip to content

 1. In Coralogix, navigate to Integrations, then Extensions.

-3. Select the AI Center Alerts card to open the extension detail page.
+2. Find the AI Center Alerts card — search by name or filter by Observability — and select it to open the detail page.

-Screenshot of AI Center Alerts extension card on the Extensions page showing the Observability tag and item count
+AI Center Alerts card on the Extensions catalog showing the Observability tag, "5 Alerts" count, and a Deploy button

-Screenshot of the AI Center Alerts extension detail page showing version, applications, subsystems, and the five alert items
+AI Center Alerts extension detail page showing the Version, Applications, and Subsystems pickers, overview text, and the five alerts selected for deployment

 The extension creates the five alerts and the five Events2Metrics rules in your account.